johnsmclay/linux-notes/013-filesystem-hierarchy-standard-facts.md

----
-layout: page
-title:  Filesystem Hierarchy Standard Facts
+# Filesystem Hierarchy Standard Facts
----

 The Filesystem Hierarchy Standard (FHS) governs the unified file system for Linux systems by defining a standard set of directories, subdirectories, and